 To use, you simply measure out the quantity you need, like minced garlic.
 The spice jar’s instructors say 1/2 teaspoon is equivalent to 1 clove of garlic.

-RELATED: Check out the 5-Minute Stress-free Garlic Bread Recipe with Garlic Powder recipe which uses garlic powder
+RELATED: Check out the 5-Minute Stress-free Garlic Bread Recipe with Garlic Powder recipe and the Instant Pot Vegan Ratatouille recipe using Garlic Powder

 How long does garlic powder last?